Therad445/TransportJava/README.md

 # TransportJava
-Simple demonstration of OOP on Java
+Simple demonstration of OOP in Java